wbr055/react-test/README.md

 This app will render a list of apps, displaying their names and statuses.

-Some boilerplate code is provided, but its not required as long as one or more custom hooks are implemented.
+Some boilerplate code is provided, but its not required as long as one or more custom hooks are implemented and the objective is met.

 Please complete the following: